Weekend in Phuket – A Delicious Two Day Itinerary Focused on Sea and Food

 It’s surprising how much you can eat and do on a weekend in Phuket if you work up an appetite by walking Phuket’s Old Town.
 While the historic centre might be compact, there are fascinating museums, incense-filled temples and an abundance of splendid Sino-Portuguese architecture to gawk at, built from the wealth of Phuket’s tin-mining boom – from grand colonial mansions belonging to mining barons to the candy-coloured shophouses of merchants and traders.

-As usual, this is our very personal itinerary of Phuket.
+As usual, this is our very personal itinerary for a weekend in Phuket.
 These are the things we like to do.
 No big Buddha statues or James Bond Island here, sorry.
-Here’s how we think you can make the most of your two days on the Southern Thailand island.
+Our weekend in Phuket itinerary is how we think readers of Grantourismo who like to travel ‘slow, local and experiential’ can make the most of your two days on the Southern Thailand island.

 A Weekend in Phuket – An Itinerary